Scientific name: Pygoscelis antarctica

 Physical description and related species

-Chinstrap penguins — named for the narrow black band under their heads — weigh 3.5–5.5 kilograms.
+Chinstrap penguins — named for the narrow black band under their heads — weigh 3.5 to 5.5 kg.
 They are distinguished by the narrow band of black feathers which extends from ear to ear, just below the chin and the cheeks.
 Males and females look similar but males are larger and heavier than females.

 Distribution and abundance